Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 #### Input → Embedding + Positional Encoding
 - **Input tokens** (e.g., words) are first turned into **word embeddings**, i.e., numerical vectors.
 - **Positional Encoding** is added to retain word order, which is not captured by the model otherwise.
-> [!TIP] Positional encoding adds a sense of time or order, like GPS coordinates for each word in a sentence.
+> [!TIP] Positional encoding adds a sense of time or order, kind of like coordinates for each word in a sentence.

 #### Nx Layers (e.g., 6 times repeated)
 Each layer has two sub-layers: